The Patient Perspective: Do Patients Find Pharmaceutical Ads Relevant?

 Patients’ Attitudes Toward Pharmaceutical Ads

 Earlier this year, we conducted our first patient study, which surveyed Americans about their attitudes toward pharmaceutical advertising and how they perceive its impact on their health and wellness.
-We found that while patients do not feel particularly well-informed about their treatment options, some patients would be more likely to take medication if they saw an ad about it.
+We found that while patients do not feel particularly well-informed about their treatment options, some patients would be more likely to take a medication if they saw an ad about it.

 Making Ads Memorable and Actionable